mirzaaa101/BanglaNewsClassifier/README.md

 # BanglaNewsClassifier
-A machine learning project to classify Bangla news headlines into categories like sports, jobs, etc.
+BanglaNewsClassifier is a project focused on automatically categorizing Bangla news headlines into predefined categories such as jobs, sports, politics, entertainment, and more.
+By using machine learning techniques and natural language processing (NLP) tailored for the Bangla language, this project aims to simplify the classification process for Bangla news articles based on their titles.
+The goal is to provide an efficient way to organize and analyze Bangla news content by automating the categorization of headlines.